Neurofeedback as ADHD therapy

 4.9.
 Functional MRI neurofeedback (fMRI-NF)

-An RCT study on fMRI-NF of the right inferior frontal cortex (rIFC) showed a promising improvement in ADHD symptoms in both the treatment group and the control group.48
+An RCT study on fMRI-NF of the right inferior frontal cortex (rIFC) showed a promising improvement of ADHD symptoms in the application group as well as in the control group.51

 4.10.
 Prism EFP Neurofeedback